Francis Suttill: Cooperation with the Germans

 Some authors report that after their arrest Suttill or Norman or both made a pact with SD head Josef Kieffer.
 The terms were that, if Suttill or Norman told the Germans where their caches of arms were located, they and the local people involved would not be tried by tribunal but simply sent to a concentration camp.
 Whether such a pact existed has been debated by historians.
 A SOE agent, Marcel Rousset (one of the few SOE agents captured by the Germans who survived), told SOE that he had met Norman at 84 Avenue Foch and Norman told him that both he and Suttill had made a pact with Kieffer to tell everything to save their lives.
 Norman advised Rousset to do the same.
 SOE's Vera Atkins interviewed Kieffer after the war while he was on trial for war crimes.
 Atkins' report did not confirm that such a pact existed.
 She was vague about this all-important question.
 Atkins reported only that Kieffer said that Suttill "did not want to make a statement" and not whether or not he did.
 She also reported that Kieffer said that Norman "had not the character of" Suttill, which gives the impression that Norman was the more malleable of the two.
 Author Helm speculated that Atkins manipulated and concealed information to coverup SOE's mistakes.
 At the time of this interview in 1947, accusations were being made by the French that Suttill had sold out his French followers.
 Atkins and SOE neither confirmed nor denied this accusation.
 Suttill's family was bitter at the lack of support they received from SOE.

-There is however clear evidence that Suttill did not agree to cooperate with his captors.
+There is however evidence that Suttill did not agree to cooperate with his captors.
 This is a deposition by Maurice Braun who was a member of Marcel Fox’s Publican circuit.
-He records that in September 1943 he was for a short while placed in a cell in Fresnes with Fox, Jean Worms and two lieutenants of Prosper whose names he did not know.
+He records that in September 1943 he was for a short while placed in a cell in Fresnes with Fox, Jean Worms and two agents of Prosper whose names he did not know.
 Fox and Worms told him that it was Norman who had sold them out and that there was no point in hiding anything as Norman had told them everything.
-This was confirmed by the two lieutenants of Prosper, who added that Norman had given the Prosper circuit and, ‘that he had assisted at the interrogation of Prosper which lasted without interruption for several days and several nights and that little by little Norman completed or made Prosper give up the details that the latter wished to hide’.
+This was confirmed by the two Prosper agents who added that Norman had given the Prosper circuit and, ‘that he had assisted at the interrogation of Prosper which lasted without interruption for several days and several nights and that little by little Norman completed or made Prosper give up the details that the latter wished to hide’.